 Emergency custody orders; extensions.
 Provides for successive two-hour extensions of an emergency custody order, up to a maximum of 48 hours total.
-02/03/14 House: Incorporated by Courts of Justice into HB478-Villanueva Notes: City position: support HB 624 Protective orders; companion animals.
+02/03/14 House: Incorporated by Courts of Justice (HB478-Villanueva) Notes: City position: support HB 624 Protective orders; companion animals.

-Patrons: Watts, Lopez, McClellan and Minchew Summary as introduced: Protective orders.
-Allows a court to include in a protective order provisions prohibiting harm to a companion animal.
-02/03/14 House: Incorporated by Courts of Justice into HB972-Cline Notes: City position: support HB 626 Highway systems; allocation of funds.
+Patrons: Watts, Lopez, McClellan and Minchew

+Summary as introduced:

+Protective orders.
+Provides that a court may include in a protective order provisions prohibiting harm to a companion animal.

+02/03/14 House: Incorporated by Courts of Justice (HB972-Cline)

+Notes: City position: support

+HB 626 Highway systems; allocation of funds.

-Patron: Watts Summary as introduced:Allocation of funds among highways systems.
+Patron: Watts Summary as introduced: Allocation of funds among highways systems.
 Eliminates required allocations of up to \$500 million per year for bridge reconstruction and rehabilitation, high priority projects, and smart roadway technology projects.

-02/12/14 House: Left in Appropriations

-Notes: City position: support

-HB 633 Local fiscal impact bills; first day introduction.
+01/07/14 House: Referred to Committee on Appropriations 01/10/14 House: Assigned App. sub: Transportation 02/03/14 House: Subcommittee recommends laying on the table Notes: City position: support HB 633 Local fiscal impact bills; first day introduction.
+Patron: Kilgore Summary as introduced:Local fiscal impact bills; first day introduction.

-Patron: Kilgore

-Summary as introduced:

-Local fiscal impact bills; first day introduction.
 Requires local fiscal impact bills to be introduced no later than the first day of the session.
 01/31/14 House: Continued to 2015 in Rules Notes: City position: support HB 635 Northern Virginia Transportation Authority; use of revenues.
 Patron: LaRock Summary as introduced:

-Use of revenues by the Northern Virginia Transportation Authority.
-Requires that 70 percent of the revenues received by the Authority under § 15.2-4838.1 be used solely to fund transportation projects selected by the Authority that are contained in the regional transportation plan in accordance with § 15.2-4830 and that have been rated in accordance with § 33.1-13.03:1.
-02/12/14 House: Left in Transportation
+Use of revenues by the NVTA.
+Requires that 70 percent of the revenues received by the Authority under § 15.2-4838.1 be used by the Authority solely to fund transportation projects selected by the Authority that are contained in the regional transportation plan in accordance with § 15.2-4830 and that have been rated in accordance with § 33.1-13.03:1.
+01/07/14 House: Referred to Committee on Transportation 01/10/14 House: Assigned Transportation sub: Subcommittee #4 01/23/14 House: Subcommittee recommends laying on the table

 Notes: City position: oppose

-HB 642 VIEW; screening and assessment for use of illegal substances.
+HB 642 VIEW program; screening and assessment for use of illegal substances.

 Patron: Campbell

 Summary as introduced:

 Substance abuse screening and assessment of public assistance recipients.
 Requires local departments of social services to screen each Virginia Initiative for Employment Not Welfare (VIEW) program participant to determine whether probable cause exists to believe the participant is engaged in the use of illegal drugs.
-The bill provides that, when a screening indicates reasonable cause to believe a participant is using illegal drugs, the local department of social services shall require drug testing.
-Anyone who fails or refuses to participate in an assessment without good cause or who tests positive for the use of illegal drugs shall be ineligible to receive Temporary Assistance for Needy Families (TANF) payments for a period of one year, unless he enters into and complies with the requirements of a drug treatment program.
 01/28/14 House: Tabled in Health, Welfare and Institutions Notes: City position: oppose HB 653 Northern Virginia Transportation Authority; allocations.
 Patron: LaRock Summary as introduced:

 Allocations by Northern Virginia Transportation Authority.
 Limits allocations by the Northern Virginia Transportation Authority for transit, rail, and public transportation projects to no more than 25 percent of its total allocations.
-02/12/14 House: Left in Transportation

-Notes: City position: oppose

-HB 658 Northern Virginia highway construction district; CTB allocations.
+01/07/14 House: Referred to Committee on Transportation 01/10/14 House: Assigned Transportation sub: Subcommittee #4 01/23/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 658 Northern Virginia highway construction district; CTB allocations.
+Patron: LaRock Summary as introduced:

-Patron: LaRock

-Summary as introduced:

 CTB allocations to Northern Virginia highway construction district.
 Limits transit, rail, and public transportation allocations by the Commonwealth Transportation Board to the Northern Virginia highway construction district to no more than 25 percent of total allocations.
-02/12/14 House: Left in Transportation Notes: City position: oppose HB 685 Communications sales and use tax revenues; changes distribution.
+01/07/14 House: Referred to Committee on Transportation 01/24/14 House: Assigned Transportation sub: Subcommittee #4 01/30/14 House: Subcommittee recommends laying on the table Notes: City position: oppose HB 685 Communications sales and use tax revenues; changes distribution.
 Patron: Torian Summary as introduced: